-For allergic rhinitis, an inflammation of the nasal passages caused by either seasonal or perennial allergies, steroidal nasal sprays are considered a first-line therapy for those with severe symptoms, and have been shown to relieve symptoms more effectively than first-generation oral antihistamines without the sedative side effects.
+For allergic rhinitis, an inflammation of the nasal passages caused by either seasonal or perennial allergies, steroidal nasal sprays are considered a first-line therapy for those with severe symptoms and have been shown to relieve symptoms more effectively than first-generation oral antihistamines, without the sedative side effects.

+Common side effects of OTC steroid allergy sprays include headaches, nosebleeds, and dry or irritated nose and throat.
+If you experience severe or frequent nosebleeds, the drug label states that you should stop the medication and contact your doctor.
 For children and adults with asthma, inhaled corticosteroids (ICS) are the go-to drug for most doctors and patients because of their proven efficacy.
 ICS drugs work by reducing airway inflammation associated with asthma.
 Because each patient is different, your doctor can help you determine the best ICS and dose for your asthma’s severity.

 Taking ICS drugs long term may also increase your risk of pneumonia.
 But here, too, says Dr. Hogarth, the benefits of ICS drugs far outweigh the risks.
-“What we definitely know, is that not treating your asthma increases your risk for pneumonia,” he says.
+“What we definitely know is that not treating your asthma increases your risk for pneumonia,” he says.

 Some research has found that inhaled corticosteroids (oral and nasal) may stunt bone growth in children, but that hasn’t been proven definitively, says Dr. Hogarth.
 Again, the danger is more likely with high-dose, long-term systemic use.